The Carter Family (l-r):

 The best place to start in learning "Wildwood Flower" is with the vocal, so we've prepared an audio clip of the first verse of the song as recorded by the Carter Family in 1935.
 The clip is in mp3 format.

-Okay, so we've listened to the vocal clip - now let's see if we can transcribe it.
+Once you have listened to the vocal clip let's see if we can transcribe it.
 If we figure out the note for each word in the verse, we've got what we need for a basic transcription.
 The first thing we have to do is figure out what key it's played in.
 (That can sometimes be a challenge with the old recordings because they don't always end up in "concert pitch.")

 In our example, the Carters are singing in the key of E, but it sounds like Maybelle played it on the guitar using a capo.
 Most guitarists today play it using the chords in the key of C, so, for purposes of our analysis, we will arrange it that way.
 (If you want to sing along in the key of E, just capo your guitar on the fourth fret and play the C arrangement.)